 And in the last year, Sam has been away from work six times, each a single day at a time, so an absence of 6 days in total.
 We’d calculate his Bradford score as: 6 x 6 x 6 = 216.

-So even though Alex took more days of sick leave, when you crunch it into a Bradford Factor calculator Sam ends up with a much higher score - he comes out looking worse.
+So even though Alex took more days of sick leave, when you crunch it into a Bradford Factor calculator Sam ends up with a much higher Bradford factor score - he comes out looking worse.

 As we’re dealing with multiplication, the results can be pretty high, going into the thousands for those with high instances of absence.